 Bibeau later served as Director at Anne Bruder Art Advisory in New York, overseeing multi-city corporate collections and advising on emerging-market acquisition strategy and long-term collection development.

-In 2020, she established an independent practice under her own name, working with artists, institutions, collectors, and publishers across exhibitions, placements, and long-term career strategy.
-Her work operates across primary market representation and project-based collaborations focused on institutional visibility and production.
+In 2020, she established an independent practice under her own name, working with artists, institutions, collectors, and publishers across exhibitions and acquisitions.

-She holds a BA from The New School for Public Engagement and a Certificate in Art Business and Administration from New York University.
+She holds a BA in Writing from The New School for Public Engagement and a Certificate in Art Business and Administration from New York University.